 While CBD has displayed promise as a treatment for all of the ailments above, it may be most impressive as an anti-inflammatory agent based on a study by Zurier published in 2016.
 (28)

 If you can name a condition that involves inflammation, the ECS is likely involved.
-This leaves promise of phytocannabinoids, such as CBD, impacting the inflammation and possibly helping those suffering from these conditions.
+This leaves the promise of phytocannabinoids, such as CBD, impacting the inflammation and possibly helping those suffering from these conditions.

 While much more research is needed, particularly high-quality clinical studies, studies such as the one above on CBD and the inflammation caused by UC in humans and LPS in mice demonstrate these anti-inflammatory properties.
 (27)